poperechnyi1/deploy-contracts/README.md

 # deploy-contracts
-It will be system for deoly contracts
+It will be system for deploy contracts